darnjo/web-api-commander/README.md

 * Get Metadata
 * Validate Metadata
-* Read Entities
-* Get Data from a Web API URL
+* Get Entity data from a Web API URL
+* Save raw responses from a WEB API URL
+* Read all Entities up to a given limit
 * Convert EDMX to Swagger / OAI

 The Web API Commander currently supports Bearer Tokens for authentication.